 Today, you’ll learn about what makes this plant unique, and how you can help it thrive as a houseplant in your care.

 RELATED: Philodendron Gloriosum isn’t the only tropical plant to boast unusual features.
-Stop by our post on Anthurium Clarinervium to check out its unique leaves that earned it the nickname “velvet cardboard.”
+Learn how to care for anthurium clarinervium and check out its unique leaves that earned it the nickname “velvet cardboard.”

 Philodendron Gloriosum Background